lamaranelson/SERP_Scraper/README.md

 fetchData("your question here");
 ```

-## Complex Approach
+## Other Approach

 ### Description

-The complex approach enhances the simple one by scraping the full content of each webpage from the Google search results.
-It stores the scraped content in a local vector store using HNSWLib.
+This other more complex approach enhances the simple one by scraping the full content of each webpage from the Google search results.
+It stores the scraped content in a local vector store using HNSWLib, which provides efficient approximate nearest neighbor (ANN) searches on the vector embeddings of the content.
 This allows for more detailed and context-rich answers, as the language model has access to the full content of the pages rather than just the Google descriptions.

 ### Setup